-- 1. Go immediately to ISS upon arrival at school. - 2.
-Remain in ISS until dismissed. - 3.
-Attend ISS for the number of days assigned before being admitted to regular class. - 4.
-Bring an excuse from my parent/guardian explaining reasons for any absence. - 5.
-Complete to the best of my ability all assigned work. - 6.
-Refrain from talking except as specifically authorized. - 7.
-Remain in the assigned seat while in class. - 8.
-Refrain from chewing gum, eating, bringing book bags in class. - 9.
-Refrain from all communications with other students. - 10.
-Not participate in any extra-curricular activities while assigned to ISS. - 11.
+- 1. Remain in ISS until dismissed. - 2.
+Attend ISS for the number of days assigned before being admitted to regular class. - 3.
+Bring an excuse from my parent/guardian explaining reasons for any absence. - 4.
+Complete to the best of my ability all assigned work. - 5.
+Refrain from talking except as specifically authorized. - 6.
+Remain in the assigned seat while in class. - 7.
+Refrain from all communications with other students. - 8.
+Not participate in any extra-curricular activities while assigned to ISS. - 9.
 Abide by all school rules as explained in this handbook.